5 Reasons Why Ripple Could Double Your Money In 2022

 Investment is all about growth potential.
 Realistically, when tokens are hitting the sort of prices that Bitcoin was seeing in March and April of 2021, then sooner or later they have to run out of steam - at least you are unlikely to double your money on coins that are trading at record highs.

 The low price means that investors can acquire a relatively large holding with a comparatively small outlay.
-What’s more, at the time of writing, Ripple had sunk from its April high of $1.84 to $0.93 in May.
+What’s more, at the time of writing, Ripple had sunk from its April high of $1.84 to $0.78.
 This means that, as the market picks up following regulatory sabre-rattling from China.
 XRP has plenty of room to grow.

 In fact, most analysts are predicting a strong year ahead for XRP.
-DigitalCoinPrice, for example, believes that Ripple will recover well over the coming months, climbing to $1.51 by December.
-TradingBeasts also had a similar forecast, with XRP ending 2021 at a potential high of $1.53.
+DigitalCoinPrice, for example, believes that Ripple will recover well over the coming months, climbing to $1.46 by September.
+TradingBeasts also had a similar forecast, with XRP ending 2022 at $1.25.

 Read Also: Why is XRP So Cheap?

 It’s fair to say that Ripple isn’t the only blockchain capable of facilitating faster and cheaper inter-currency transfers.
 In fact, it has a few competitors - on paper at least.
 But we believe that Ripple stands head and shoulders above the competition when it comes to serving the world’s major banks and financial institutions.

 So who are Ripple’s major competitors?
 Well, firstly there’s the eminently adaptable Ethereum.
 It certainly has the global reach and technical capability to provide remittance services and OmiseGO is an Ethereum-based project that offers peer-to-peer currency exchange, which on paper could compete in the same space as Ripple.